filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 Response: `{}`

 ### MpoolPublishMessage
-MpoolPublishMessage publish a message in mpool to p2p netowrk
+MpoolPublishMessage publish a message in mpool to p2p network

 Perms: write